| HOME | SSD's | FREEWARE | SECURITY SOFTWARE | BUYING A PC | PC MAINTENANCE | PC BACKUP | HELP |

 2: Either disable all extensions (browser helper programs) in Internet Explorer or stop using Internet Explorer (probably best).
 Mozilla's Firefox and Google Chrome are much safer and better alternative Internet Browsers.
 Even Windows Edge which now comes with Windows 10 is much more secure than the old Internet Explorer.

 3: Always have an up-to-date antivirus program running.
 There is no reason not to have one since it is not necessary to pay for a good antivirus program.
-Good ones are available from Filehippo.
-(See my file Freeware to identify and locate them.)
+(See the Security Programs section of my page Freeware to identify and locate them.)

 4: Always have a firewall running.
 Windows firewall should always be on unless you have a router or gateway that includes a firewall.
 Note: Running two firewalls may slow your connection speed.

 5: Always use Windows Update to download and install all the latest Windows updates, including all security updates, from Microsoft.

 6: Always delete all unsolicited emails containing attachments without reading.
 Curiosity killed the cat.
 (I know, I mentioned some of these things earlier.
 But people can't hear it enough.
 It's important.)